Link Search Menu Expand Document

 Pass-Through Authentication

 Pass-through authentication uses the credentials of the logged-in user when creating a data source connection for the purpose of querying a virtual graph.
-Pass-through authentication is currently supported using OAuth between Azure AD (Microsoft Identity) and Databricks.
+Pass-through authentication is currently supported using Microsoft Entra ID (Azure AD, Microsoft Identity) as the identity provider and Databricks or Snowflake as the datasource.

 This page covers the configuration options and examples for pass-through authentication.